ankit-jn/terraform-azure-policy/README.md

 #### assignments

 - In case of initiatives, there would be multiple policies which might have same parameters names.
 To avoid any conflict and to uniquely identify the parameters, initiative parameters are formatted as `<policy name>_<policy paramater_name>`.
-Refer [Initiative example section](https://github.com/arjstack/terraform-azure-policy/tree/main/initiative) to have more clarity.
+Refer [Initiative example](https://github.com/arjstack/terraform-azure-examples/tree/main/azure-policy/initiative) to have more clarity.

 | Name | Description | Type | Default | Required |
 |:------|:------|:------|:------|:------:|